mahiznan/flutter_provider/README.md

 # flutter_provider

-A new Flutter application built with provider architecture
+A simple Flutter application built with provider architecture